FAIRVAR: Fair Federated Learning via Variance Regularization: Analysis of the Algorithms

 \subsection{Exact Algorithms}

-In this section, we present the exact versions of the algorithms: FairLoss$^*$ in \Cref{algo:exact:lossreall}, FairGrad$^*$ in \Cref{sec:app:algo:gradreall}, and the q-FFL in \Cref{algo:qffl:qffl} as introduced in \cite{li2019fair}.
-We included AAggFF in our experiments by adapting the cross-silo version from \citet{hahn2024pursuing}, using their official implementation as a reference.
+In this section, we present the exact versions of the algorithms: FairLoss$^*$ in Algorithm~\ref{algo:exact:lossreall}, FairGrad$^*$ in Algorithm~\ref{sec:app:algo:gradreall}, and the q-FFL in Algorithm~\ref{algo:qffl:qffl} as introduced in \cite{li2019fair}.
+We included AFL and AAggFF in our experiments by adapting the cross-silo version from \cite{hahn2024pursuing}, using their official implementation as a reference.